The New School offers two retirement plans, both administered by TIAA. Once enrolled in either plan, you can

 online with TIAA at any time by logging in to your account.

-You can choose to contribute either a percentage of your base annual salary or a flat dollar amount per paycheck.
-The minimum contribution is $25 per paycheck.
-The maximum annual contribution as set by the IRS in 2016 is $18,000.
-Employees age 50 and older (or who will attain age 50 by December 31) are eligible to contribute an additional $6,000 annually as set by the IRS (referred to as the "Age 50+ Catch Up").
+You can choose to contribute a percentage of your base annual salary or a flat dollar amount per paycheck.
+The maximum annual contribution as set by the IRS in 2017 is $18,000.
+Employees age 50 and older (and those who will attain age 50 by December 31) are eligible to contribute an additional $6,000 annually, as set by the IRS (referred to as the "Age 50+ Catch-Up").
 If you have made or are making contributions to more than one employer's retirement plan, it is your responsibility to ensure that your total calendar year contributions do not exceed the maximum annual basic contribution amount and the Age 50+ Catch-Up contribution amount (if applicable).

 You must work at The New School a minimum of two consecutive academic years to be eligible for the university's retirement plan for part-time faculty.